zachariazh/qmslup-group9/README.md

 2. A .csv file of addresses for the locations to be analysed

-## Output
+## Outputs

-A grid of travel times from the input locations
+1. A grid of travel times from the input locations

+2. Optionally the geocoded points of the input addresses

 ## Other